Moonbase 3: Principal characters

-Forty-two-year-old Tom Hill is director of operations on the moonbase responsible for flight control and base maintenance.
-An experienced astronaut, he became a minor celebrity six years before the events of the series take place when he rescued an escaped cat from a spacelab.
-A down-to-earth no-nonsense type, who dislikes having his work interfered with by management, he generally tries to maintain an informal, casual air, calling all female staff as "love" and calling Lebrun "Mickey boy", a moniker Lebrun hates.
-However, unhappy about the way Caulder conducted the investigation of his predecessor's death in "Departure and Arrival", Hill initially maintains a strictly businesslike relationship with Caulder before their relationship thaws in later episodes.
+Director of operations on the moonbase responsible for flight control and base maintenance.
+An experienced astronaut, down-to-earth no-nonsense type, who dislikes having his work interfered with by management.

 Production

 Origins

 Terrance Dicks and Barry Letts had been working together, as script editor and producer respectively, on Doctor Who since 1970.
 Dicks had begun his television writing career on The Avengers and Crossroads before joining Doctor Who as its script editor in 1968.
 Former actor Barry Letts had changed career into television direction in 1967 and had worked on series such as Z-Cars and The Newcomers before being asked to take over as producer of Doctor Who in 1970, where he first met Dicks.
 In 1972, looking to move on from Doctor Who, the pair started considering a number of ideas for other shows they could collaborate on.
 Their first idea arose from the successful collaboration they had with the Royal Navy on the Doctor Who serial The Sea Devils which led to them considering pitching a serial set on a frigate only to find they were too late – the BBC had just commissioned a series, Warship, with that very premise.
 In late 1972, they developed the concept of Moonbase 3, as an anthology series set on a lunar colony that would "provide intelligent, realistic drama rather than Science Fantasy", and submitted a pilot script, titled "Departure and Arrival", to Shaun Sutton, the Head of Drama at the BBC.
 The series was formally commissioned in December 1972 and would be made, as a co-production between the BBC and 20th Century Fox and the ABC network in America, during the break in production between Seasons 10 and 11 of Doctor Who.